/ /

 • Material: ceramic works well for hot drinks and everyday home use.

-• Care: dishwasher-safe and microwave-safe mugs are easier to use daily.
+• Care: dishwasher-safe and microwave-safe mugs are easier to use daily when confirmed by the product listing.

 • Footprint: a tray looks finished but takes more space than a mug alone.